-The information included in the summary table (Figure 284) also varies by element type but always includes the peak flow, time of peak flow, and outflow volume.
-The time-series table includes the same information as the graph but in numerical format (Figure 285).
+The information included in the summary table (Figure 316) also varies by element type but always includes the peak flow, time of peak flow, and outflow volume.
+If observed data are available, then information about the observed data are presented, as well as goodness-of-fit statistics which describe the degree of agreement between the simulated time-series and the observed data (Figure 317 and Figure 318).
+The time-series table includes the same information as the graph but in numerical format (Figure 319).
 If you selected more than one element, then one result for each element will open.
 The menu commands on the Results menu will only be enabled if the results for the current simulation run do not need to be recomputed, and there is an element selection in the basin map.